roc-lang/roc/FAQ.md

 level, but on a cultural level as well—was to make it clear that the plan is for Roc never to support HKP.
 The hope is that this clarity can save a lot of community members' time that would otherwise be spent on advocacy or arguing between the two sides of the divide.
-Again, it's completely reasonable for anyone to have a different preference, but given that language designers can only choose one of these options, it seems clear that the right choice for Roc is for it to never have higher-kinded polymorphism.
+Again, it's completely reasonable for anyone to have a different preference, but given that languages can only choose one of these options, it seems clear that the right choice for Roc is for it to never have higher-kinded polymorphism.

 ## Why aren't Roc functions curried by default?

-Although technically any language with first-class functions makes it possible to curry any function (e.g. I can manually curry a Roc function `\x, y, z ->` by writing `\x -> \y -> \z ->` instead), typically what people mean when they say Roc isn't a curried language is that Roc functions aren't curried by default.
-For the rest of this section, I'll use "currying" as a shorthand for "functions that are curried by default" for the sake of brevity.
+Although technically any language with first-class functions makes it possible to curry any function (e.g. anyone can manually curry a Roc function `\x, y, z ->` by writing `\x -> \y -> \z ->` instead), typically what people mean when they say Roc isn't a curried language is that Roc functions aren't curried by default.
+The rest of this section will use "currying" as a shorthand for "functions that are curried by default" for the sake of brevity.

-As I see it, currying has one major upside and several major downsides.
-The upside:

-- It makes function calls more concise in some cases.
+Currying makes function calls more concise in some cases, but it has several significant downsides:

-The downsides:

 - It lowers error message quality, because there can no longer be an error for "function called with too few arguments."
 (Calling a function with fewer arguments is always valid in curried functions; the error you get instead will unavoidably be some other sort of type mismatch, and it will be up to you to figure out that the real problem was that you forgot an argument.)
 - It makes the `|>` operator more error-prone in some cases.